One Flew Over the Cuckoo’s Nest Summary

-"Chief" Bromden, a schizophrenic Native American man who pretends to be deaf and dumb so that everybody ignores him, narrates One Flew Over the Cuckoo’s Nest.
+"Chief" Bromden, a schizophrenic Native American man who pretends to be deaf and dumb so that everybody will ignore him, narrates One Flew Over the Cuckoo’s Nest.
 The novel begins the morning that a new "Admission," Randle McMurphy, is introduced to an insane asylum where Chief is the longest-residing patient.
 McMurphy is larger than life, intelligent, and observant.
-He stirs up the ward immediately by introducing friendly competition – gambling – and encourages the men to rebel against the petty rules created and enforced by Nurse Ratched (often referred to as "Big Nurse").
+He stirs up the ward immediately by introducing friendly competition—gambling—and encouraging the men to rebel against the petty rules created and enforced by Nurse Ratched (often referred to as "Big Nurse").

 Just when Nurse Ratched thinks she has the upper hand, McMurphy steps back up to the plate and challenges her authority again.
 This time, though, he goes too far.
 He sneaks two prostitutes into the ward, gets everybody drunk, and also breaks into the prescription drug cabinet.